vduzh/rest-api-pg/README.md

 ## Overview

-Professional REST API design for sports management system using content negotiation via Accept headers and following industry-standard best practices.
+REST API design for sports management system using content negotiation via Accept headers and following industry-standard best practices.

 **Note**: This specification demonstrates the approach using the Runners module as an example, but the principles and patterns apply to all system resources (Coaches, etc.).